Australian Voices – United Through Diversity

 A Round Table Discussion, co-hosted by Australian Multicultural Foundation and Manning Clarke House, was held in November 2002 to assist in mapping the key issues, priorities and requirements for a harmonious and culturally diverse Australian society.

-The outcomes have now formed an agenda for a series of state based activities to be conducted throughout Australia.
-These activities seek to engage a broad cross section of the Australian community, such as youth, business, ethnic and community groups and the general public.
+The outcomes formed an agenda for a series of state based activities that were conducted throughout Australia.
+These activities aimed to engage a broad cross section of the Australian community, such as youth, business, ethnic and community groups and the general public.

-It is anticipated the state activities will occur in during 2004, with at least one during Harmony Week.
-Outcomes, further discussion and recommendations will then take place during a dedicated session of the Federation of Ethnic Communities Councils of Australia's (FECCA) National Conference to take place late 2004.
+The state activities occurred throughout 2004, with one during Harmony Week.
+Outcomes, further discussion and recommendations then took place during a dedicated session of the Federation of Ethnic Communities Councils of Australia’s (FECCA) National Conference in late 2004.

-A Working Group has been established and currently comprises Australian Multicultural Foundation (AMF), Manning Clark House (MCH) Renaissance Earth Foundation (REF) and Victoria University (VU) and FECCA.
+A Working Group was established and comprised the Australian Multicultural Foundation, Manning Clark House, Renaissance Earth Foundation (REF), Victoria University and FECCA.

 Objectives

-The proposed program will provide an opportunity to achieve a number of objectives in relation to promoting the diversity of cultures within Australia and the contributions made by all peoples i.e.:
+The program provided an opportunity to achieve a number of objectives in relation to promoting the diversity of cultures within Australia and the contributions made by all peoples i.e.:

 • Encourage greater awareness, education and engagement in the key issues and priorities for a culturally diverse and harmonious society